10 Ridiculously Fun Maths Lessons For KS2

 Get some capes made with a zero on the back of each (well known pound shops sell great superhero capes and asks for…a pound) and each time you are doing some Maths practice with the whole class give your capes to two or three children or as many as you may need.

 It is their job to fly into play when they feel needed!
 Every time they think a zero place holder is needed they need to jump up, shout “to the rescue!” and strike a superhero pose fitting of a Maths master!
+And with a little modification, this can also make a fantastic sports day maths activity.

-8. The Apple Scheme (Cross Curricular with PSHE, Geography and more!)
+Fun Maths Lesson 8.
+The Apple Scheme (Cross Curricular with PSHE, Geography and more!)

 The Apple Scheme has a budget focus which can be used across the age ranges, you simply decide how hard to make the budget cut!